josephmendez2/Boot_Code-Website/README.md

 # Boot_Code-Website

-In order to use our site follow this instructions(For whoever grades this):
+In order to use our site follow this instructions:

 1. Go to the "log in" page located in our NAV bar called LOG IN.
 2. In the "UserName" box, type in either "admin", "organizer", or "participant" in that box.